sanderburton/Caesar_Cipher/README.md

 Mac users may need to use 'python3' as macs tend to ship with both python 2 and python 3.

+`Files...` refers to one or more relative paths to files

 #### options
 ```
 -s FileName